programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j.md

 >
 > Mackay, Jon.
 2017.
 "Canadian Regional and National Business Elites in 1912: Who Was Connected, Who Wasn't and
 > Why" In A History of Socially Responsible Business, c.1600--1950, 189-212.
 Palgrave Studies in the History
 > of Finance.
-Palgrave Macmillan, Cham.
+Palgrave Macmillan.
 > [https://doi.org/10.1007/978-3-319-60146-5_8](https://doi.org/10.1007/978-3-319-60146-5_8).